Vladimir Purishkevich: Killing of Rasputin

-Prince Felix Yusupov was impressed by the speech.
+Prince Felix Yusupov was impressed by Purishkevich's speech criticizing Rasputin.
 He visited Purishkevich, who quickly agreed to participate in the killing of Rasputin.
 Also, Grand Duke Dmitri Pavlovich joined the conspiracy.
 Purishkevich talked to Samuel Hoare, the head of the British Secret Intelligence Service in Petrograd.

-A wealthy person, Purishkevich organised a medical aid that went up and down to the Eastern Front to deliver wounded soldiers to the hospitals in Tsarskoye Selo.

 On the evening of 16 December 1916, the conspirators gathered in the Moika Palace and eventually killed Rasputin.

 A curious policeman on duty on the other side of the Moika had heard the shots, rang at the door, and was sent away.
 Half an hour later, another policeman arrived, and Purishkevich invited him into the palace.
-Purishkevich told him that he had shot Rasputin and asked him to keep it quiet for the sake of the Tsar.
+Purishkevich told him that he had shot Rasputin and asked him to keep it quiet for the sake of the tsar.

 They had planned to burn Rasputin's possessions.
 Sukhotin put on Rasputin's fur coat, rubber boots, and gloves.
 He left with Dmitri and Dr. Lazovert in Purishkevich's car, which suggests that Rasputin had left the palace alive.
 Because Purishkevich's wife refused to burn the fur coat and the boots in her small fireplace in the ambulance train, the conspirators went back to the palace with the larger items.

 Yusupov and Dmitri were placed under house arrest in the Sergei Palace.
-The Tsarina had refused to meet them but said that they could explain to her what had happened in a letter.
+The tsarina had refused to meet them but said that they could explain to her what had happened in a letter.
 Purishkevich assisted them and left the city to the Romanian front at ten in the evening.
-Because of his popularity, Purishkevich was neither punished nor banned.
+Because of his popularity, Purishkevich was neither punished nor exiled.